-Since Croatia is an EU member nation, EU citizens are entitled to live and work within Croatia.
+Since Croatia is an EU member nation, EU/EEA citizens are entitled to live and work within Croatia.
 This gives them the right to apply for legal temporary residence.

-For the purposes of this post, when we say “EU citizens”, we are referring to nationals of the Europski gospodarski prostor – EGP (European Economic Area – EEA) and nationals of the Swiss Confederation.
-The EEA includes nationals of the European Union and of Norway, Iceland, Liechtenstein.
+For the purposes of this post, when we say “EU/EEA citizens”, we are referring to nationals of the Europski gospodarski prostor – EGP (European Economic Area – EEA) and nationals of the Swiss Confederation.
+The EEA includes nationals of the European Union, Norway, Iceland, and Liechtenstein.

-If you’re a British citizen, hop over to this post written just for you.
+If you are a British citizen, hop over to this post written just for you.

 In this post, we will cover:

-- How EU citizens can apply for temporary residence in Croatia
+- How EU/EEA citizens can apply for temporary residence

 - How to transition to permanent residence

-- Additional tips for apply for temporary residence
+- Additional tips for applying for temporary residence

 - How to get help with your residence application

-For EU citizens, there are two types of residence:
+For EU/EEA citizens, there are two types of temporary residence in Croatia:

-If you are a national of an EEA country member, you have the right to stay in Croatia for up to 90 days within a period of 180 days as long as you are not a burden to the Croatian welfare system.
+If you are a national of an EU/EEA country member, you have the right to stay in Croatia for up to 90 days within a period of 180 days as long as you are not a burden to the Croatian welfare system.
 This period starts from the date you arrive in Croatia.

-However it is important to note that you will need to present your passport or national ID card, another public document with your photo, or boravišna iskaznica (residence card) if a police offer requests it.
-If you cannot produce it, you may be fined 200 kn.
+It is important to note that you will need to present your passport or national ID card, another public document with your photo, or boravišna iskaznica (residence card) if a police officer requests it.
+If you cannot produce it, you may be fined.

-Any residence longer than 90 days requires a temporary residence permit.
-If you are a national of any EEA country, you can get a temporary residence for:
+Any residence longer than 90 days requires a residence permit.
+If you are a national of any EU/EEA country, you can get a temporary residence based on:

 - Studying or vocational training purposes

-If you plan to stay in Croatia for more than 90 days, you must apply for temporary residence within 8 days of the expiration of the short-term residence period.
-If you don’t register within the 8-day period, you may be charged a fine in the amount of 200 kn.
+If you plan to stay in Croatia for more than 90 days, you must apply for temporary residence at least 8 days after the expiration of the short-term residence period.
+If you don’t register within this time period, you may be charged a fine.

 Here is a full list of the administrative police stations that handle immigration.
 At this police station, there will be a service desk specifically for foreigners called Šalter za strance.
 Some police stations may require that you make an appointment in advance or submit your application over email.

-Once you make first contact with the police, tell them that you want to apply for temporary residence based on your EU nationality.
+Once you make first contact with the police, tell them that you want to apply for temporary residence based on your EU/EEA nationality.
 They will provide you with the latest list of requirements.
-You can likely get this over email now due to pandemic measures instead of visiting in person.

-The requirements can vary a little depending on the basis of the residence.
-Below is a list of the requirements for everybody as well as those that are specific to a particular situation.
+The requirements can vary a little depending on your situation.
+Below is a list of the requirements for everybody, as well as those that are specific to a particular situation.

 - Registered address in Croatia